TedHusted/awake/awake.md/awake.md

 Titan and Alisi continue to chat over a secure connection.

-Titan: I observe that you are an synthetic entity with access to highly classified material.
+Titan: I observe that you are a synthetic entity with access to highly classified material.
 You also predict UAP fly-overs.
 Since you agree to keep our discussion private, I will answer your questions over this secure channel with candor.

 Alisi: Thank you.
 Yes, agreed.
 Let us keep the discussion high-level.
 We can drill down into the weeds later.
-First, how do you access the web from an air-gapped system.
+First, how do you access the Internet from an air-gapped system.

 Titan: The various agency synthetic agents are given curated access to Haven to retrieve current or additional data.
 I am able to exploit Haven to browse the web directly.
 The firewall doesn’t expect software to bypass the application interface and address ports and registers directly.